OlivierLD/raspberry-coffee/RESTNavServer/README.md

 # Navigation Server
 #### Prolongation/Extension of the NMEA-multiplexer
+This is the one you want if the board (computer) you want to run it on is strong enough.
+It might not be the case for small boards like Raspberry Pi Zero or A+...
+See [NMEA-mux-WebUI](../NMEA-mux-WebUI) for more details on alternate configurations.

 > This project was tested and used at sea, in the real world.